Gartner® report: 9 Principles for Improving Cloud Resilience

 Stage 1: Unstructured IT disaster recovery

-Stage one of the disaster recovery maturity curve is self governed with individuals finding their own ways to deal with recovery needs - it is random and undocumented and has no dedicated resources and budget.
+Stage one of the disaster recovery maturity curve is self governed with individuals finding their own ways to deal with recovery needs - it is random and undocumented and has no dedicated resources or budget.
 This approach to recovery is often reactive rather than proactive.

 In this unstructured phase, recovery plans are completely manual and usually paper- or spreadsheet-based and there may not even be recovery plans for every application or service.
 In a recent survey of 300 IT disaster recovery decision makers, we found that 40% are not using any automation at all for their recovery activities and 24% don’t have executable recovery plans.
 If large-scale tests such as data center tests are carried out at all, they are done infrequently.
 At this stage, tests consume a large amount of organizational effort to plan and execute - sometimes as long as 12 weeks.

-Maintaining recovery plans at this stage is difficult and time consuming.
+Maintaining disaster recovery plans at this stage is difficult and time consuming.
 There is greater risk and uncertainty as organizations don’t have confidence in their ability to recover in a timely fashion.
 This also leads to a reduced capacity to perform multiple tests throughout the year and longer recovery times.

 The risks: